docxology/p3if/docs/p3if_paste.md

 commons.
 In this way, the P3IF also functions as a knowledge discovery tool, the interlocking patterns reveal novel potential use cases and create networks for innovation and new solutions to shared challenges.
-Finally, as a Properties dimension, the team might “hot swap” components from the CIA triad and its progeny on an ad hoc basis, depending on the particular component of the knowledge commons to which it is being applied.
-With a diverse potential user base, different “neighborhoods” in the commons network will have different expectations of the properties of the system with which they engage.
+Finally, as a Properties dimension, the team might "hot swap" components from the CIA triad and its progeny on an ad hoc basis, depending on the particular component of the knowledge commons to which it is being applied.
+With a diverse potential user base, different "neighborhoods" in the commons network will have different expectations of the properties of the system with which they engage.
 The analytical stability offered by the application of uniform Perspectives and Processes dimensions allows for the hot swapping of Properties factors, enabling the localization of features to satisfy the expectations of